3 Days in Palermo: The Perfect First-Time Itinerary

 Fontana Pretoria

-Next, visit the No Mafia Memorial.
+Visit the No Mafia Memorial

-Head west down Via Vittorio Emanuele, a lively road with lots of shops.
-After a 5 to 10 minute walk, you’ll come to the No Mafia Memorial.
+After about a 5 to 10 minute walk, you’ll reach the No Mafia Memorial.

 black and white photos hung on a white wall with an old black and white poster in the No Mafia Memorial Museum in Palermo, Sicily